ISaleh-Hassan/NodeJS-console-application/README.md

 # NodeJS-console-application
+This project is a nodeJs console application which has different features.

 ## Features
 * ` Print main menu that show the different features in the system and validate the input of user.